-The 2021 notes will mature on , 2021, unless sooner redeemed, and the 2025 notes will mature on , 2025, unless sooner redeemed.
+The notes will mature on , 2026, unless sooner redeemed.
 The notes will not be entitled to the benefits of a sinking fund or mandatory redemption or repurchase requirements.
-We will issue the 2021 notes in an initial aggregate principal amount of \$ million.
-Thereafter we may from time to time, without the consent of the existing holders, create and issue further notes of either series having the same terms and conditions as the notes of that series being offered hereby in all respects, except for issue date, issue price and, if applicable, the first payment of interest thereon.
-Additional notes issued in this manner will be consolidated with, and will form a single series with, the previously outstanding notes of the same series.
+We will issue the notes in an initial aggregate principal amount of \$ million.
+Thereafter we may from time to time, without the consent of the existing holders, create and issue further notes having the same terms and conditions as the notes being offered hereby in all respects, except for issue date, issue price and, if applicable, the first payment of interest thereon.
+Additional notes issued in this manner will be consolidated with, and will form a single series with, the previously outstanding notes.